mxposed/sickle/README.md

 `12-catboost-mca`: code to select and train best model for MCA; predict SC01, SC02 and SC03, plot and quantify; run correlation analysis and plot correlation plots.

 `13-cluster-mca`: cell type assignment table for our clustering of MCA Lung dataset.
-Clustering itself was done by Dr. Misharin (https://osf.io/agc98/)
+Clustering itself is available at https://osf.io/agc98/